akhodakivskiy/VimFx/documentation/api.md

 #### The `TabSelect` event

 Occurs whenever any tab in any window is selected.
 This is also fired when Firefox starts for the currently selected tab.

+`data`:

-The data passed to listeners is the `event` object passed to the standard Firefox [TabSelect] event.
+- event: The `event` object passed to the standard Firefox [TabSelect] event.

 #### The `modeDisplayChange` event

 This is basically a combination of the `modeChange` and the `TabSelect` events.
 The event is useful for knowing when to update UI showing the current mode.

+`data`:

-The data passed to listeners is the current [vim object].
+- vim: The current [vim object].

 (VimFx itself uses this event to update the toolbar [button], by setting `#main-window[vimfx-mode]` to the current mode.
 You may use this with custom